steven2358/kafbox/lib/util/gpml/readme.md

 Prefixes have been added to the files in order to avoid interference with newer versions of GPML located on the same system.

 The files included here are used for the parameter estimation of kernel adaptive filters.
-A demo can be found in `demo/demo_parameter_estimation`.
+Demos can be found in `demo/demo_parameter_estimation_lorenz.m` and `demo/demo_parameter_estimation_nonstationary.m`.